RaspAP/raspap-docs/docs/index.md

 ## Quick start
 Start with a clean install of the [latest release of Raspberry Pi OS (32-bit) Lite](https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit).
 The Raspberry Pi OS desktop and 64-bit beta distros are unsupported.

+> :information_source: **Note**: Be sure to use an official power supply with your device.
+Power supply requirements [differ by Raspberry Pi model](https://www.raspberrypi.org/documentation/hardware/raspberrypi/power/README.md).
+Inadequate voltage is the source of many WiFi issues.

 Update RPi OS to its latest version, including the kernel and firmware, followed by a reboot:

 ```